 Let us know how we’re doing, what we could be doing better and your thoughts on how your police department can work more closely with the community it proudly serves.
 We welcome commendations for personnel who perform their duties exceptionally well and encourage inquiries and complaints about questionable performance, actions, policies or procedures.
 Your feedback will help CPD better serve our City.
 Your comments will be reviewed and forwarded to the relevant division head.

 You have the right to make a complaint against a peace officer for any improper police conduct.
-Please use the Police Complaint From to submit an official Citizen Complaint.
+Please use the Police Complaint From to submit an official Citizen Complaint against an PD employee or policy.

 Citizen’s Feedback Process